MarvinFuentes/SimplyStockApp/README.md

 This project represents my first entry-level full stack mobile application.

-From database design to UI, to implementing real-world features like carts, checkouts, and analytics — this was a major step forward in my development journey.
+From database design to UI, to implementing real-world features like carts, checkouts, role-based systems, and analytics — this was a major step forward in my development journey.

 I’m proud of how far I’ve come with:
 - problem solving